 Variables At the elementary level, students By the intermediate level, students have learned to By high school, students are expected to Nature of the task Restate information from a source Paraphrase, judge significance or importance, interpret, and explain material.
-Construct detailed interpretations and explanations of material Scope of application Restate information from simple observations and oral source Interpret material found in a range of oral, print and visual sources Interpret advanced discipline-specific primary and secondary materials Complexity Restate obvious information from a single source Construct interpretations involving a range of comparative, causal and chronological relationships drawn from a body of information Used varied interpretative tools to construct interpretations and explanations that go beyond obvious conclusions.
-Performance levels Offer clear and accurate restatements Offer concise and plausible that explain underlying relationships Construct interpretations that are probing, detailed, well-supported, corroborated and sensitive to context
+Construct detailed interpretations and explanations of material Scope of application I simple observations and I in a range of oral print Interpret advanced discipline-specific primary and secondary materials Complexity Restate obvious information from a single source Construct interpretations involving a range of comparative, causal and chronological relationships drawn from a body of information Used varied interpretative tools to construct interpretations and explanations that go beyond obvious conclusions.
+Performance Offer clear and accurate restatements Offer concise and plausible that explain underlying relationships Construct interpretations that are probing, detailed, well-supported, corroborated and sensitive to context